-Notes to the Financial Statements (Tabular amounts expressed in thousands of dollars, unless otherwise indicated)
+Notes to the Financial Statements (Expressed in thousands of dollars, unless otherwise indicated)

 2. Basis of preparation (continued):

 (c) Use of estimates and judgments (continued):

 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.